St Jude Thaddeus, King Abgar V and the Shroud

 For example, in Christ Pantocrator, the two eyes are different and the left reflects the heavy bruising under His left eye.

-I believe real time and history needs to be a part of our understandings of Church history; being extremely careful not to go heretical like Algore and the climate cultists who insult God claiming man’s ability to change climate with 12 manmade CO2 molecules for every million air molecules ( a subject for a different blog 12:1,000,000 or 1:2500 showing God’s perfect atmospheric science)
+I believe real time and history needs to be a part of our understandings of Church history; being extremely careful not to go heretical like Algore and the climate cultists who insult God, claiming man’s ability to change climate with 12 manmade CO2 molecules for every million air molecules ( a subject for a different blog 12:1,000,000 or 1:2500 showing God’s perfect atmospheric science).
+Someday I hope my Church and Pope Francis come to the truthful understanding of this lie about the miracle gas carbon dioxide; its use as an excuse to banish natural gas, the most energy efficient lowest polluting gas useful to help 3rd worlders raise their standards of living; not to mention oil, required for 6000 products.
+Just a little wisdom proves that the Marxist anti-production elements love demonizing one of God’s greatest gifts He uses to FEED His World via photosynthesis and aerobic respiration.
+A topic for another time, maybe never, sadly.

 Think about the last three humans seeing Jesus is His fullest no wounds glory: Peter, James and John at the Transfiguration.

-I believe they were the last to see Him the way they did, because in heaven, Jesus will forever have the DThomas’ left eye, scourge, nails and spear wounds.
+I believe Peter, James and John were the last to see Him the way they did, because in heaven, Jesus will forever have the DThomas’ left eye, scourging marks, nails and spear wounds.
 Yes, even His mother will see the evidence of the greatest gift to mankind by the greatest Being: God’s son.
+Our sense of beauty isn’t necessarily heaven’s or God’s.

 His bruises reflect our grateful eternal gift of hope and life.
 Even the dead Moses and alive Elijah had the same view.